DLinIoTedge/dltrainBook/Edge/J7app/README.md

 # Step 5: J7app Build

-Build work is given in the following picture
+Current version of Soruce code is given in above .

+( Following is useful to access version of soruce code whichwas there before 2019 )

 ![image](https://user-images.githubusercontent.com/58679469/230653917-36960094-6329-4e81-a76a-71d7c618ce1c.png)